An explanation of Mondrian's oeuvre by Michael Sciam

 “Painting is a mental activity” (Leonardo da Vinci)

-Abstracting a common basic structure from the fleeting aspect of each single thing enables the Dutch painter to represent the broadest range of variation without getting lost in the outward appearances of countless things that fragment the consciousness and prevent an overall vision.
+Abstracting a common basic structure from the fleeting aspect of single things enables the Dutch painter to represent the broadest range of variation without getting lost in the outward appearances of countless things that fragment the consciousness and prevent an overall vision.

 As Mondrian put it, “Art should express the universal.”